-The MA in Fine Art combines studio work with a theory-based programme of lectures and seminars led by internationally renowned practising artists and history of art scholars respectively.
-A research-centred programme, students are admitted into painting, sculpture or fine art media (which includes electronic media, photography, print, film and video).
+The MA Fine Art combines practice-based work with a theory-based programme of lectures and seminars led by internationally renowned artists and history of art scholars.
+Students are admitted into one of three areas on the research-centred programme: Painting, Sculpture or Fine Art Media, which includes electronic media, photography, print, film and video.

-All academic staff are practising artists, actively involved in research as well as teaching, and have a diverse range of interests and expertise.
-Students benefit from excellent studio space and facilities, including a large research centre in Woburn Square.
+All academic staff are practising artists or writers, actively involved in research as well as teaching, and have a diverse range of interests and expertise.

-The Slade's central London location enables easy access to a wide range of unparalleled learning resources including major galleries, museums, libraries, cultural institutions and theatres.
+The Slade's London location enables easy access to a wide range of learning resources including major galleries, museums, libraries, cultural institutions and theatres.

-A studio-based programme, students develop their work with tutorial/technical assistance according to need.
-The taught component is delivered through lectures, seminars, tutorials and workshops, but primarily demands individual investigation.
-Year 2 prioritises supervised individual research.
-Assessment is by exhibition of final studio-work and history and theory coursework including a dissertation.
+A practice-based programme, students develop their work with tutorial and technical assistance according to need.
+The taught component is delivered through lectures, seminars, critiques, tutorials and workshops, but primarily demands individual investigation.
+Year two prioritises supervised individual research.
+Assessment is by review of final practice-based work and history and theory coursework including a report.

 Course contact details